practicalcomputerscience/MicrobenchmarkGPHLlanguages/00 - wiki page for further advances/README.md

 2025-10-20: all major advances starting with scripting language [wren](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/wren#wren) and all major changes of existing documentation will be noted here - as my plan :wink:

 ---
-2025-11-05: working on [Mercury](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Mercury#mercury), a logic and functional language; most important things done
+2025-11-16: done [Mercury](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Mercury#mercury), a logic and functional language in a purely declarative style: my microbenchmark program is working correctly and swiftly in this language.
+However and apparently, implementing solutions for more than simple Constraint Satisfaction Problems is (almost) impossible in this language.

 2025-11-01: done: [Wolfram Language](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/03%20-%20array-oriented%20languages/Wolfram%20Language#wolfram-language): too slow, but working